Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 ```

 There are two ways to interpret flattening:
-1. Each child list comes directly afer its parent
+1. Each child list comes directly after its parent
-2. Each child list is appeneded to the end of the list.
+2. Each child list is appended to the end of the list.

 The problem is much easier if we don't copy list to a new structure.

-You don't need to use recursion because when you append the elements they're next in the lsit so you just advance to them.
+You don't need to use recursion because when you append the elements they're next in the list so you just advance to them.

 The algorithm can be summarised as follows:
 - Start at the beginning of the first level